Walk Away Your Chocolate Cravings

 "Short bouts of physical activity can help to regulate how energised and pleasant we feel, and with a sedentary lifestyle we may naturally turn to mood regulating behaviours such as eating chocolate.
 Accumulating 30 minutes of daily physical activity, with two 15 minute brisk walks, for example, not only provides general physical and mental health benefits but also may help to regulate our energy intake.
 This research furthers our understanding of the complex physical, psychological and emotional relationship we have with food."

 The next time you have a craving, go for a walk.
-If you have chocolate you're trying to avoid eating, bring it along with and dump it in a trash-can along the route.
+If you have chocolate you're trying to avoid eating, bring it along with you and dump it in a trash-can along the route.
 Walking is good, but getting rid of the temptation is better.
 Walk and free yourself from chocolate addiction.

 Call for a FREE Consultation (305) 296-3434